 There are, however, two new routes to qualifying as a teacher in Wales – the salaried PGCE and a part-time PGCE.
 Both these routes are available for primary and secondary teaching and are delivered by The Open University in Wales.

-The salaried PGCE is a two-year, employment-based route, that combines full-time work as a teaching assistant or other non-teaching role with part-time study for the PGCE qualification with qualified teacher status (QTS).
+The salaried PGCE is a two-year, employment based route, that combines full-time work as a teaching assistant or in another non-teaching role with part-time study for the PGCE qualification with qualified teacher status (QTS).
 The Open University can help you find a school that is willing to sponsor you if you’re not already working in a state school.
-The Welsh government cover the costs of your studies with a training grant.
+The Welsh government covers the costs of your studies with a training grant.

-The part-time PGCE, also two years, is a self-funded route and allows flexibility around your current job or other commitments.
-There are 120 days of school placements over the two years.
+The part-time PGCE, also lasting two years, is a self-funded route that allows flexibility around your current job or other commitments.
+It includes 120 days of school placements over the two years.

 For more information on the new routes, see The Open University.